roni-pitkowsky/Nightlife-Geography-and-the-Landscape-of-Urban-Noise/README.md

 Previous research shows that urban noise links to things like building density and business clusters, and complaints spike on weekends when social activity is highest.
 But most studies haven’t looked specifically at nightlife venues, especially not across all five NYC boroughs at the census tract level.
 This study fills that gap by testing whether nightlife concentration predicts noise complaint frequency.
 I hypothesize there is a positive association between neighborhood nightlife density and resident noise complaints.

 This study examined all 2,322 census tracts across New York City’s five boroughs using 2020 Census tract boundaries.
-Data was drawn three primary sources to examine the relationship between nightlife and noise complaints in New York City: 311 Service Requests from 2010 to Present (NYC Open Data, 2025), Current Liquor Authority Active Licenses (Open NY, 2025) and 2023 ACS 5-Year Estimates from (IPUMS NHGS; Mason et al., 2023).
+Data was drawn three primary sources to examine the relationship between nightlife and noise complaints in New York City: 311 Service Requests from 2010 to Present, Current Liquor Authority Active Licenses and 2023 ACS 5-Year Estimates.

 # 📂 Datasets
 The datasets used were provided by NYC Open Data and NY Open Data.<br/>